 What do you miss out on if you book your Disney room through a third party?

 While we do LOVE hotels.com and the fact we save money and earn free nights towards future stays, there are some cons to consider when you go this route.
 There are a few things you can’t do with a third-party reservation.
-You can’t add a Dining Package.
-Or take advantage of Disney Free Dining Offers.
+You can’t add a Dining Package, or access Genie+ and Lightning Lane at the earliest times.
 These add-ons are reserved for reservations on the Disney website only.
 You also can’t add on Park Tickets directly or get the multi-day park ticket discounts you would if you booked through Disney’s website alone.
 And since many of the sites are given only certain rooms to offer at a discount, don’t plan on finding a princess room or pirate room in the room options on these sites.
 For us, none of this is big enough of an issue to deter us from saving money.
 So this info is just here for you to be aware of the limitations.

 When you get to the checkout…the fees and taxes are the regular hotel fees and taxes, correct?
 For example, the dolphin has a $30 a day resort fee and that is calculated into the total at checkout?